A topological counting rule for shells

-vanishes meaning that $\gt\nabla w\tp^s\gt\nabla z$ is a compatible planar strain.
-The compatibility equation, expanded and reduced, turns out to be identical to~\eqref{eq:HzHphi} with $w$ replacing~$\phi$.
+vanishes meaning that $-\gt\nabla w\tp^s\gt\nabla z=\gt\nabla^s\t u$ is a compatible planar strain. \comment{Therein, $\gt\nabla$ denote the gradient, $\tp$ is tensor product and the superscript $s$ denotes their symmetric variant.} The compatibility equation, expanded and reduced, turns out to be identical to~\eqref{eq:HzHphi} with $w$ replacing~$\phi$.
 This is the essence of the static-geometric analogy: a deflection is isometric if, as a stress function, it is statically admissible, and conversely.

-The analogy is well-known~\cite{Calladine1977}; here, the novelty shall be in completing it with integral formulas for average strains and stresses.
-In particular, for a statistically homogeneous, say periodic, shell let
+The analogy is well-known. \comment{Calladine in particular noted that $\t H_z:\cof\t H_\psi = 0$ describes the absence of transverse loads when the test field $\psi$ is an Airy stress function, and the conservation of Gauss curvature when the test field $\psi$ is a transverse deflection~\cite{Calladine1977}.} Here, the novelty shall be in completing the analogy with integral formulas for average strains and stresses.
+In particular, for a periodic shell, let

-be the displacement field due to a macroscopic membrane strain $\t E$ and a macroscopic bending strain $\gt\chi$.
-If the deformation is isometric, then
+be the displacement field due to an effective membrane strain $\t E$ and an effective bending strain $\gt\chi$.
+This is but the displacement that would reign in a homogeneous plate of uniform thickness, up to a correction allowing to relax some of the strain energy in function of the shell's profile and composition.
+For a brief overview of this ansatz and of the elasticity of thin periodic plates, see~\cite{Sab2020}.
+The effective strains $(\t E,\gt\chi)$ can be recovered from the local strain measures $(\gt\str,\t H_w)$ by averaging.
+If the deformation is isometric, the averages $\scalar{\cdot}$ can be written as

-where $\scalar{}$ averages over the 2D unit cell, or a representative surface element in the stochastic case.
-The subscript~`$o$' will be used to denote isometric strains and will be dropped when $\t E$ and $\gt\chi$ are meant to be general strains.
-Similarly, for a statically admissible periodic membrane stress $\gt\sigma$ of Airy stress $\phi$, the macroscopic membrane and bending stresses are
+thanks to \comment{ansatz~\eqref{eq:uw}}, the divergence theorem and the vanishing of boundary terms by periodicity.
+Unless otherwise indicated, the subscript~``$o$'' will be used to denote isometric strains and will be dropped when $\t E$ and $\gt\chi$ are meant to be general strains.
+Similarly, for a statically admissible periodic membrane stress $\gt\sigma$ of Airy stress $\phi$, the effective membrane and bending stresses are given by the resultants